oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 # 1 Introduction

-Internet [RFC 3444](#rfc3444) describes the difference between information models and data dodels, noting that the purpose of an information model is to model data at a conceptual level, independent of specific implementations or protocols used to transport the data.
+Internet [RFC 3444](#rfc3444) describes the difference between information models and data models, noting that the purpose of an information model is to model data at a conceptual level, independent of specific implementations or protocols used to transport the data.
 The IETF report on Semantic Interoperability, [RFC 8477](#rfc8477) describes a lack of consistency across Standards Developing Organizations